webforj/webforj-documentation/docs/components/dialog.md

 ## Draggable

-The dialog has built in functionality to be draggable, allowing the user to relocate the dialog window by clicking and dragging.
-The position of the dialog can be manipulated from any of the fields within it: the header, content or footer.
+The `Dialog` has built in functionality to be draggable, allowing the user to relocate the `Dialog` window by clicking and dragging.
+The position of the `Dialog` can be manipulated from any of the fields within it: the header, content or footer.

 ### Snap to Edge
-It is also possible to calibrate this behavior to snap to the edge of the screen, meaning the dialog will automatically align itself with the edge of the display when released from its drag and drop date.
+It is also possible to calibrate this behavior to snap to the edge of the screen, meaning the `Dialog` will automatically align itself with the edge of the display when released from its drag and drop date.
 Snapping can be changed via the `setSnapToEdge()` method.
-The `setSnapThreshold()` takes a number of pixels, which will set how far the dialog should be from the sides of the screen before it will automatically snap to the edges.
+The `setSnapThreshold()` takes a number of pixels, which will set how far the `Dialog` should be from the sides of the screen before it will automatically snap to the edges.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.dialogdemos.DialogDraggable'